thoughtspot/thoughtspot.github.io/_admin/data-security/about-secure-monitor-sw.md

 ## SNMP Traps

 ThoughtSpot has a built-in alerting service that can also be used to send SNMP traps.
-Many third party monitoring systems share the common standard of using SNMP traps, and you can take advantage of those capabilities with ThoughtSpot.
+Many third-party monitoring systems share the common standard of using SNMP traps, and you can take advantage of those capabilities with ThoughtSpot.

 ThoughtSpot supports SNMP for read only.
 So for example, you can read the IP address of the cluster, but not change it using SNMP.